Best ways to get to Australia, New Zealand and the South Pacific using miles (2024)

 a person in a hat on a boat overlooking a body of water

 If you want to use airline miles, it’s great to have transferable points.
 Transferable point programs let you transfer your points to any of a number of airline programs.
-This is great because it gives you the freedom to book many different flights through many different methods, some of which are strikingly cheaper than others.
+This is appealing because it gives you the freedom to book many different flights through many different methods, some of which are strikingly cheaper than others.
 If you’re not familiar with transferable points programs, please check out our guides:

 Alaska Airlines Mileage Plan

-• The short story: Alaska has excellent rates to Oceania on several nice partners and you can include a stopover for free on a one-way award.
+• The short story: Alaska has excellent rates to Oceania on several nice partners - and you can include a stopover for free on a one-way award.

 ANA Mileage Club